kai-niemi/roach-bank/deploy/README.md

-# Deployment Tutorial
+# Cloud Deployment Tutorial

-Deployment tutorial for setting up a full-stack Roach Bank demo using either a single or multi-region topology.
+Deployment tutorial for setting up a full-stack demo using either a single or multi-region cloud deployment.

 ## Prerequisites

 - JDK8+ with 1.8 language level
 - [Roachprod](https://github.com/cockroachdb/cockroach/tree/master/pkg/cmd/roachprod) - a Cockroach Labs internal
   tool for ramping AWS/GCE/Azure VM clusters
 - You will need the AWS/GCE/AZ client SDK, and an account

 ## Create Cluster